Part I ~ 8 Days in Florida with Family

 The flight was packed, with mostly a youthful, adventurous crowd searching for the perfect wave.
 I learned from my seat mate that the break in Bocas is highly prized due to its shape and the duration of the ride.
 To get there requires marine shuttles that feeds the local economy.
 While waiting for our bags, a local busker livened up the party with his guitar and had everyone in the baggage area singing the Bob Marley classic, “One Love, One Love, Let’s get together and be all right.”
 There are no American banks in Panama, but US currency is de rigueur.
 By the time the drug dog had sniffed the padded surf boards outside, his tip jar was green.

 We had no trouble locating our shuttle ride; all of us were wearing binoculars.
 Bocas del Toro is a small town, and has the hippie vibe that I suspect is typical of remote Caribbean coastal communities.
 Our van dropped us off at an Indian restaurant that serves as a rental dock during the day and, hats secure and bags stowed, we were on our way to Tranquilo Bay Eco-Adventure Lodge.
-I’m writing this in a lounge chair on their dock, surrounded by mangroves, Jack fish squiggling after each other on the calm water, and the billowy clouds only found in tropical climes.
+I’m writing this in a lounge chair on their dock, surrounded by mangroves, Jack fish squiggling after each other on the calm water, and crowned by the billowy clouds only found in tropical climes.
 A downpour the evening before cleared the air, and I joined Sooney and Carol for a 5:30 breakfast preceding their 6am departure to the mainland.

 I’d have joined them but somehow got flattened by the Covid plague in Panama City.
 After nearly 3 years dodging it, I was “riding with Lady Luck” (a play on the phrase from a Tom Waits song).
 Of course, I didn’t know it since my symptoms didn’t show up for the first few days.
 We proceeded according to plan by boating to Cayo Zapatilla, part of the Bastimentos National Marine Park.
 Picture just about any classic post card photo of a Caribbean Island and this may have been its cousin.
 We walked a sandy path beneath coconuts (mindful not to get too close) and had a picnic lunch complete with iced drinks beneath a shade awning set up by our boat’s captain.